Skip to content

 The idea behind the mobile money solution M-PESA

-While working at Vodafone, Nick Hughes had the idea to start a mobile money solution: mPESA.
-When Nick pitched the idea to the senior management, he received pushback.
+While working at Vodafone Group plc, a British multinational telecommunications company, Nick Hughes had the idea to start a mobile money solution: mPESA.
+When Nick pitched the idea to the senior management, he received a pushback.

 ‘We aren’t in the banking business,’ they said.

-However, Nick didn’t lose hope.
-Instead, he applied for a DFID innovation challenge and won, receiving valuable startup capital for the idea.
-He and his team went to Kenya and proved the model.
+However, Nick applied for a DFID innovation challenge and won, receiving valuable startup capital for the idea.

 However, a few weeks after the pilot of the service, Hughes and his team started to notice that their customers were loading more money onto their wallets than they needed to be able to pay their group’s treasurer.